Skip to content

 Why Should You Taste Fergburger?

-Fergburger is part of New Zealand culture; everyone visiting this location should try it at least one time.
-Most tourists rank it as the first thing you should think of when you are in a hangry in New Zealand.
+Fergburger is part of New Zealand culture; everyone visiting this location should try it at least once.
+Most tourists rank it as the first thing you should consider when in a hangry in New Zealand.
 “Oh my god!
 It’s the best burger I have eaten before!”
-That’s what my friend told me when I asked him about his review after eating Fergburger.
+My friend told me that when I asked him about his review after eating Fergburger.

-As I am absolutely certain that you will find long lines waiting to order their burgers and you would ask, “what the heck?
+I am sure you will find long lines waiting to order their burgers, and you will ask, “What the heck?
 It’s just a burger!”
 No, dear, it’s not.
-It’s not, and for a good reason, you have to have a place in this queue to order Fergburger.
+It’s not, and for a good reason: you must have a place in this queue to order Fergburger.

 Things to Do: